L1TnzO/geospatial-incident-platform/server/README.md

 make compose-up
 ```

 The Compose definition mounts this directory into the `backend` service container, installs dependencies automatically, and executes `npm run dev`.
 Update environment files under `infra/docker/` to customize container settings.
+Use `make compose-down` to stop the stack and `make db-load-data` to rerun bulk data loads if you are syncing synthetic datasets.

+## Data Access Layer

+The TypeScript repositories under `src/db/` expose backend-ready query helpers for incidents and stations.
+Key entry points:

+- `IncidentRepository` (`incidentRepository` singleton) – pagination/filter helpers, detail fetches, and related units/assets/notes.
+- `StationRepository` (`stationRepository` singleton) – station listings with optional activity filters and response-zone GeoJSON.

+Each repository returns GeoJSON `Feature` objects for geometry columns and surfaces lookup metadata (types, severities, statuses, geohashes) as plain objects.
+See [`../docs/backend-data-access.md`](../docs/backend-data-access.md) for method-level documentation and usage patterns.

 Need contribution standards or CI expectations?
 See [`docs/contributing.md`](../docs/contributing.md).